Find Someone Who Understands Your Condition

 Some people think it’s a figment of your imagination.
 But for you, the pain of fibromyalgia is too real.

-But first, you have to prove your case.
+However first, you have to prove your case when you apply for SSDI.
 Don’t fight that battle alone.

 Give the job to the attorneys at the Law Offices of Karen Kraus Bill.
 We’ve been helping people win benefits in Columbia, Jefferson City, Fulton, Moberly, Sedalia and all across Missouri for more than 30 years.